 1. Will our financial arrangements be legally binding if we legally separate?

-No. Your financial arrangements are not automatically legally binding - even if you have gone through the court process of legal separation (judicial separation).
+No. Your financial arrangements aren’t automatically legally binding - even if you have gone through the court process of legal separation (judicial separation).

-In order to make your financial arrangements legally binding, you would have to submit a financial order (also known as a consent order), as with a divorce, and this would need to be approved by a Judge.
+In order to make your financial arrangements legally binding, you would have to submit a financial (consent) order, the same as with a divorce, and this would need to be approved by a Judge.

 Separation agreement: